 Mr. McCLORY.
-I do not doubt it is going to be expensive, yes, but I think we are recognizing here we are going to designate Martin Luther King's birthday.
-I think, as a national legal holiday and we had better designate it as a Monday holiday to have the economic effect minimal, and the adverse effect on inflation as small as possible.
+I do not doubt it is going to be expensive, yes, but I think we are recognizing here we are going to designate Martin Luther King's birthday, I think, as a national legal holiday and we had better designate it as a Monday holiday to have the economic effect minimal, and the adverse effect on inflation as small as possible.

 The CHAIRMAN.
 The time of the gen-

-The CHAIRMAN.
-The time of the gentleman has again expired.
+tleman has again expired.

-(At the request of Mr. TAYLOR and by unanimous consent, Mr. McCLORY was allowed to proceed for 1 additional minute.)
+(At the request of Mr. Taylor and by unanimous consent, Mr. McClory was allowed to proceed for 1 additional minute.)

-Mr. TAYLOR.
-Mr. Chairman, would the gentleman yield to me?
+Mr. TAYLOR, Mr. Chairman, would the gentleman yield to me?